133794m3r/cs50-web/capstone_project/README.md

 - [x] Completely distinct from other projects from the courses.
 - [x] Has multiple different views and templates.
 - [x] Mobile Responsive(via BootStrap handling the majority of the theming.)
+- [x] Uses PostgreSQL for the database backend.
+- [x] Challenges can create files which are then sent to the users.
+- [x] Programming challenges give users a test case to try to do.
+- [x] AdminView is modified to be ratelimited to avoid having bruteforcing of teh view.
+- [x] Login/Registration are rate-limited.
+- [x] A basic CAPTCHA for registration is shown and for logins if they were rate-limited is required to be solved.

 ## Challenge Generators
 - RSA Attacks